Hangtown

 One of the most historic motocross races in America, the Hangtown Motocross Classic predates the AMA Pro Motocross Championship.
-Operated by the Dirt Diggers North (DDNMC), it’s the only race on the schedule still run by a motorcycle club and, with the exception of the 2020 shutdown, has continuously hosted a Pro Motocross round since 1974.
+Operated by the Dirt Diggers North (DDNMC), it’s the only race on the schedule still run by a motorcycle club.

 Venues